djhaskin987/degasolv/docs/roadmap.rst

       present any functionality would be turned off, including ignoring the installation for configuration items.
 An optional username and password for the connection, ``--installation-username``, and ``--installation-password``,
       would be allowed.
 Last wins.
-Documentation should be written around specifying username and password securely according to needs, whether by standard input using the conventional config file mechanisms, by environment variable, or by command line.
-Each has security implications that the user needs to be aware of.

 - [ ] If the ``--installation`` option is present, the ``resolve-locations`` subcommand would take the installation into account in its resolution as